Skip to content

 Waterwheel

 The 13ft (3.96m) diameter 8ft (2.44m) wide water wheel is made of metal and runs on a large diameter wooden shaft.
 The wheel is of the low breast shot type and it transfers the river flow into useable energy to power the mill machinery.
-This means that the paddles on its rim were propelled by water running down a concave curved surface called the‘breast’, the curve being concentric with the wheel’s rim.
+This means that the paddles on its rim were propelled by water running down a concave curved surface called the ‘breast’, the curve being concentric with the wheel’s rim.
 The paddles on this wheel are curved buckets similar to those developed by the French inventor Poncelet who realised that curved paddles were more efficient than flat ones.
-The water flow, and hence the speed, could be controlled by means of a sluice gate operated either locally or remotely from within the sawmill.
-When the waterwheel was in use the water was brought to it by a leat from a weir in the Evenlode river some distance upstream.
+The water flow, and hence the speed, could be controlled by means of a sluice gate in front of the wheel and operated either locally or remotely from within the sawmill.
+When the waterwheel was in use the water was brought to it by a ‘leat’ from a weir, or ‘lasher’ set sideways to the leat and which controlled the level of water in the leat or ‘head race’ some distance upstream.

-A bypass sluice was used to control the river flow through the water wheel in conjunction with the gate in front of the wheel.
+A bypass sluice was used to control the river flow through the water wheel in conjunction with the sluice gate in front of the wheel.

 Back To Top